FPavanello/FPavanello.github.io/_pages/seminars.md

 **2023**

-- Internal Seminar (2) - CMCC and Ca’ Foscari University of Venice
+- Internal Seminar (Mar) - CMCC and Ca’ Foscari University of Venice
 - 11th Annual Conference of the Italian Association of Environmental and Resource Economists
-- Internal Seminar (1) - CMCC and Ca’ Foscari University of Venice
+- Internal Seminar (Feb) - CMCC and Ca’ Foscari University of Venice

 **2022**